When in Mexico, you gotta see some ancient ruins built thousands of years ago…by aliens?

 Turns out you don’t have to go to Egypt to see a sarcophagus and hear about how ancient buildings were built by aliens — you can just visit Mexico.
 But don’t skip out on the amazing beaches, the turquoise swimming holes, and days of eating tortas and sipping aqua fresca, either.

 The Mexican ruins are one of the reasons to visit this country in the first place, right?
 And just seeing the all the ruins here will keep you very, very busy.
 You’ve probably heard about the World Wonder of Chichen Itza but what about Palenque?
-Both are on our list of ruins you can’t miss especially since these might have been built by aliens!

 - Why Visit These Ruins?